Kakarot-2000/Facial-Recognition/README.md

 # Facial Recognition
-This was done to play around with some of the functions of the existing Python face_recognition library.
+This was done to play around with some of the functions of the existing Python face_recognition and PIL libraries.
 The following programs use images of people to count, compare, extract, save, and identify/label pictures.
 The code can be modified to try images of any person by simply downloading the image to the Images folder and modifying the image path in the Python files.